cran/aRxiv/README.md

 This package is part of a richer suite called [fulltext](https://github.com/ropensci/fulltext), along with several other packages, that provides the ability to search for and retrieve full text of open access scholarly articles.
 We recommend using `fulltext` as the primary R interface to `arXiv` unless your needs are limited to this single source.

 ---

+## Citation

+Get citation information for `aRxiv` in R by running: `citation(package = 'aRxiv')`

+## Code of Conduct

+Please note that this project is released with a [Contributor Code of Conduct](https://github.com/ropensci/aRxiv/blob/master/CONDUCT.md).
+By participating in this project you agree to abide by its terms.

 [![ropensci footer](https://ropensci.org/public_images/github_footer.png)](https://ropensci.org)